srussel360/samanthaRussel_discoverOpenSource/README.md

 Delilah is a self-starter, and she created an app to get young girls excited about learning technology.
 Many kids have already tested the app, and she has been getting very positive reviews.
 Since Delilah sourced most of her user-testers through her network, their backgrounds are all very similar to hers.
 Delilah wants her app to be more inclusive, but she doesn’t know how to find and approach more potential user-testers from underrepresented minorities.
 What can be some first steps?

 My response to the prompt is below: Ask around the community for resources.
-The local library, for example, may have thoughts on how to reach other populations for user-testers.”
+The local library, for example, may have thoughts on how to reach other populations for user-testers.
+She can also reach out to clubs at her school and find new people through there.”